Method of production - Caught at sea

 Fish type - Oily fish

 Swordfish in this region are both targeted for and landed as byproduct in directed tuna fisheries.
 To a lesser extent they are also taken in artisanal net and harpoon fisheries off the coast of South America.
 The last stock assessment, updated in 2011 indicated that stocks were in a healthy state and were being harvested sustainably.
 Bycatch of vulnerable species such as birds, sharks and turtles is of concern in both the pelagic longline fisheries and net fisheries.
+Various measures are available and required to be used to reduce bycatch in the longline fisheries yet monitoring is deficient and their effectiveness is yet to be evaluated.
+There are few management measures that apply specifically to the gill net fisheries and reporting is largely deficient.
+Harpooning is very selective capture method and is a more sustainable option yet accounts for a small proportion of the catch.
 Buy swordfish from fisheries that are well regulated by their flag state to ensure that bycatch mitigation devices are being employed and monitored.
-Harpooning is very selective capture method and is a more sustainable option yet accounts for a small proportion of the catch.
+Commercial buyers in particular should establish what measures the flag state is taking to improve deficiencies in reporting interactions with vulnerable species and specify the need for ongoing and demonstrable improvements.
+Large buyers should consider supporting such improvements.

 Swordfish is the only member of the family Xiphiidae.
 It is a highly migratory species, moving towards temperate or cold waters in summer to feed and returning to warmer waters to spawn.
 They are apex predators that feed opportunistically.
 Squids and fishes are major prey items.
 In the South-East Pacific Ocean (SEPO), spawning takes place in summer months.
 Usually solitary, it forms large schools during spawning.
 A fast growing fish, swordfish in the SEPO mature at 2-3 years of age, when they 115-120cm (males) and 165-175cm (females).They can attain a maximum size of 4.5m and a weight of 650kg.
 Swordfish tolerate temperatures of about 5 to 27C, but their optimum range is about 18 to 22C, and larvae have been found only at temperatures exceeding 24C.